 Guacamole is actually one of those easy recipes that looks intimidating but it really quite simple!
 You don't need to push a cart around your kitchen.

-I'll walk you through how to make this easily at home and you'll be topping your pork fajitas with guac the repeat!
+I'll walk you through how to make this easily at home and you’ll be topping your pork fajitas with guacamole on repeat!

 You only need a handful of ingredients...4 if you don't count salt and pepper (I don't - you shouldn't either)